JonHurst/aimslib/README.md

 # aimslib #

-This is a refactor from various different projects to move the functionality of extracting information from AIMS into a common library.
+This is a refactor from various different projects to move the functionality of extracting information from AIMS servers into a common library.
+It is built and tested against easyJet AIMS servers.
+It will likely need adapting to work with AIMS servers run by other airlines.

 ## Example code ###
 ```python